-The MM is granted upon successful completion of a program of study, a comprehensive review, and terminal projects appropriate to the student’s field of specialization.
+The Master of Music is granted upon successful completion of a program of study, a comprehensive review, and a terminal projects appropriate to the student’s field of specialization.
 Students must earn a minimum of 32 course credits with grades no lower than B− in graduate-level coursework.
 All degree requirements must be completed within five years of the date of matriculation.

-All entering Master of Music and Doctor of Musical Arts students are required to take the Proficiency Examination in Music Theory and the Proficiency Examination in Musicology.
-These examinations are given before the start of classes.
-Incoming students are notified of the exam dates and are responsible for taking them.
+All entering Master of Music students are required to take proficiency examinations in music theory and music history.
+These examinations are given online before the start of classes.
+Incoming students are notified of the exam dates and contents in advance and are responsible for taking them by the specified deadline.
 Exam results are used for purposes of advisement and may establish prerequisite or required coursework.
 Material covered in these examinations is commonly presented in most undergraduate degree programs in music.
-Detailed descriptions of these exams are supplied to incoming students in advance of exam dates.
-Students in composition, music theory, and musicology will also be examined in fugue.
+Students in music theory will additionally be examined in fugue.

 Music Theory Program Outline

 |Advanced Tonal Analysis||3 cr|

 |Seminar in Tonal or Post-Tonal Theory||3 cr|